promregator/promregator/docs/config.md

 Note that there may be frameworks out there, which expose their metrics in a different format using the same path `/metrics`, though.
 Note that setting `promregator.targets[].kubernetesAnnotations` to `true` will cause that any value set to this parameter is ignored by applications that have annotation `prometheus.io/path` set.

+### Item property "promregator.targets[].overrideRouteAndPath" (optional)
+This option became available starting with version 0.11.0.

+Specifies the route (and path) to an metric endpoint which is in front of the service metrics endpoint.
+For example if the service endpoint ist protected with a tool like Ory oathkeeper.
+So it's not possible to call the service endpoint from promregator because ORY oathkeeper blocks any access to the service endpoint with no authorization token.
+Promregator needs to call ORY oathkeeper with this override definition and with a valid token so that the oathkeeper forwards to the service metrics endpoint.
+The authorization token could be retrieved with promregator.authenticator.oauth2xsuaaBasic for example.

 #### Item property "promregator.targets[].kubernetesAnnotations" (optional)
 Enables support for the de facto standard Kubernetes Prometheus annotations on your CF applications.
 This allows each application to "opt-in" to scraping by specifying the annotation `prometheus.io/scrape: "true"`.
 Annotations support requires a version of Cloud Foundry with the V3 API otherwise this setting will be ignored.